Image Credit: Pixabay -Peter Linforth

-This year, the program will consist of two elements.
-The first, interviews with subject matter experts about current and future concerns surrounding Information Technology and Infrastructure Management - then posted here as articles.
-The second element, we will conduct a remote Capture the Flag (CtF).
-The CtF will be made up of real-world servers with vulnerabilities baked into them that participants must find and capture.
-More information, including the rules and registration are listed below.
-The CtF will be limited to 75 participants - register early!
+In 2020, the program consisted of two elements.
+The first, iinterviewd subject matter experts about current and future concerns surrounding Information Technology and Infrastructure Management - posted here as articles.
+The second element, we conducted a remote Capture the Flag (CtF).
+The CtF was made up of real-world servers with vulnerabilities baked into them that participants found and captured digital flags More information, including the rules and registration are listed below.
+The CtF had 30 entries and was a success.

-The servers will be in an isolated NOC/SOC operated by the Information Technology and Infrastructure Management program at the TCAT Shelbyville Cyber Center.
+The servers were isolated in a NOC/SOC operated by the Information Technology and Infrastructure Management program at the TCAT Shelbyville Cyber Center.

 Interviews of Subject Matter Experts